rfeinman/pytorch-minimize/README.md

 Therefore, the user must either specify Jacobian and Hessian functions explicitly (if they are known) or use finite-difference approximations.

 The motivation for this library is to offer a set of tools for deterministic optimization with analytical gradients via PyTorch's autograd.

+## Minimization Routines

+1. __BFGS.__

+2. __Newton Conjugate Gradient (CG).__ Due to the use of reverse-mode automatic differentiation, computing explicit Hessian matrices with PyTorch's autograd is not very efficient.
+However, computing Hessian-vector products is fast (and it also saves a lot of memory).
+The Conjugate Gradient (CG) variant of the Newton-Raphson algorithm is an effective solution for unconstrained minimization with Hessian-vector products.
+I've implemented a lightweight NewtonCG minimizer that uses HVP for the linear inverse sub-problems.

+3. __Newton Exact.__ In some cases, we may prefer a more precise variant of the Newton-Raphson method at the cost of additional complexity.
+I've included an "exact" variant of Newton's method that computes the full Hessian matrix and uses Cholesky factorization for linear inverse sub-problems.
+When Cholesky fails--i.e. the Hessian is not positive definite--the solver resorts to LU factorization.
+This is not the safest resolution for indefinite Hessians and may be modified in the future.